-Deputy Chief Constable Mark Hamilton was appointed in February 2020 and has specific responsibility for performance and change management.
+Deputy Chief Constable Mark Hamilton was appointed in February 2020 and has specific responsibility for Operational Policing matters including Crime and Local Policing.
+He also has overall responsibility for Professional Standards within the Police Service of Northern Ireland.

 In July 2014, Mark took on the role of NPCC Hate Crime Lead to promote Hate Crime standards and awareness across the UK.